 Systematic Research and Analysis of the Tooth Colour

-The Basic Research
+The Basic Research (2000, 2005)

-This book shows the author’s systematic original research of the tooth color ‒ an excerpt from earlier German publication (see e.g. Hoffmann 2000 and 2003) ‒ with highest precision at human teeth and dental shade guides with high-precision measuring systems and high-precision positioning systems in vitro.
+This book shows the author’s systematic original research of the tooth colour ‒ an excerpt from earlier German publication (see e.g. Hoffmann 2000 and 2003) ‒ with highest precision at human teeth and dental shade guides with high-precision measuring systems and high-precision positioning systems in vitro.
 Due to this scientific basic research, it was possible to quantify and isolate the manifold fundamental factors influencing the colour of teeth and its measurement, for the first time.
 These include, for example, the light or measuring light and the type of illumination and colour temperature, the optical beam path of the light or the measuring geometry, the observation angle (2°, 10°), the size of the measuring surface and measuring opening, the gloss effect on colour coordinates, the liquid content (with scientific evidence of the relationship between liquid content and tooth colour), effect of drying (dehydration), moisture and rehydration, the correlation between the liquid content and the gloss, the subjectivity of visual subjective shade matching, crown curvature, type of system (spectrophotometer, tristimulus colour measuring device), measuring mode (contact or non-contact), measuring system-object-relation, positioning, repeatability or reproducibility, lens shift, displacement between sample, measuring surface and measuring system and further intra- and interindividual factors.
 In addition, subjective-visual colour matching and objectified measurements were examined in subjective-objective comparisons using colour coordinates comparisons.
 The coordinates are taken from shade guide analyses of a preliminary study.
-All these factors influencing the tooth color are investigated on moist or wet, drier (various specific drying and rehydration states) and dry teeth.
+All these factors influencing the tooth colour are investigated on moist or wet, drier (various specific drying and rehydration states) and dry teeth.
 The analyses are based on the brightness (L*), colour measurement values, such as a*, b* (CIELAB), C*, h, (CIELCH), ΔE, the metamerism index, of spectral values and curves, patterns (tabs) of dental shade guides (VITAPAN 3D-MASTER, VITAPAN classical) and tooth colour spaces …

 As part of this exploration, phenomena (e.g. changes and breaks in behaviour as well as highly individual developments in colour coordinates, paradoxes between the values of subjective determination using shade guide tabs and the values of objective measurements) were identified, and insights into the very complex colour dynamics through dehydration and rehydration were shown (up to more than >8 days).
 The development of the individual colour coordinates gave information about the liquid flow through the tooth and its tissues (pulp, dentime, enamel), in particular during drying and liquid reabsorption, and liquid dynamics, structure influences and the temporal extent of these processes.

 Based on this data, the author had developed several methods for research and practice, suggestions for feasible innovations, such as monitoring of dental treatment to protect against devitalisation by drying, and reconstructing the colour of naturally moist teeth based on teeth that have been already drying for a while, the identification of the living and the dead via the “dental fingerprint” (biometrics) and a novel method of measuring the time of death for forensic medicine.
 In addition, a temporal drying limit was specified up to which relatively natural, suitable shade values and results are obtained and from which time of drying no shade matching should be carried out in order to obtain reasonable tooth colour results.
-This book shows the rehydration time (after drying) to get correct values and results again, with relevance for shade matching, dental color measuring and the right tooth color.
+This book shows the rehydration time (after drying) to get correct values and results again, with relevance for shade matching, dental colour measuring and the right tooth colour.

 Since everything intertwines with everything, it makes little sense to form chapters in the discussion section.
 Chapters in the discussion have therefore been omitted in order to avoid repetition and for the benefit of the appropriate networking of knowledge.
 However, in order to be able to find some certain aspects quickly, the section “Some Discussion Keywords and Key Phrases (Selection)” following the table of contents is useable.